ABC Warriors: Ro-Jaws

 Many centuries in the future, Ro-Jaws was working in a hotel in the Gothic Empire and ended up as a valet for Nemesis the Warlock.
 Ro-Jaws swiftly became a trusted aide and was reunited with Hammerstein in the process, encouraging Nemesis to save his old friend from execution.
 His brief turn as an official ABC warrior occurred when Nemesis despatched the warriors into the Time Wastes to repair the damage done by his son Thoth; when Terri was inducted into the warriors early into the subsequent Black Hole mission, Ro-Jaws cheerfully gave up this position, although he continued to be a hanger-on for some time.
 He remained for the Hekate mission and quickly got to grips with Khaos.
 Following the mission, he left the team with Deadlock to work at the Kollege of Khaos; Deadlock considers Ro-Jaws to understand the nature of Khaos even better than he does.

 Despite their polar opposite personalities, he regards Hammerstein as a good friend and has saved the soldier's life several times.
 In a flashback to the Ro-Busters days, it was him who ensured a temporarily rampaging Hammerstein was taken down non-lethally before Mek-Quake reached and killed him; he worked to convince Nemesis to prevent his execution in The Gothic Empire; and in Khronicles of Khaos he asked Deadlock if he could turn Hammerstein into a more Khaotic person, believing it would be beneficial to him.
 However, in a contradictory moment in Hellbringer, Ro-Jaws (like everyone else) was shown to have known Hammerstein was being tortured by Blackblood but had no interest in helping him.

 In 2010, he returned in The Volgan War Book 4, where it was revealed that he had been hiding out on Mars (as a public toilet cleaner) under the alias "U-Fox" and helping Zippo in his resistance activities.
 As U-Fox, he'd racked up a reputation as an outlaw graffiti artist.
 He assisted the Warriors against Volkhan and his armies, distracting Mek-Quake with a series of "your mother" jokes and leading the bulldozer away from the larger battle.
 Afterwards, he remained in Marineris City.

 Ro-Jaws also served as the "host" for a series of short one-off strips, under the title Ro-Jaws Robot Tales.
 In 2006, he was a central figure in a tribute poster to deceased letterer Tom Frame, sharing a drink with the robot representing Frame.
+Taken together, the names "Ro-Jaws and Hammerstein" serve as a pun on the famous Broadway musical-writing team of Rodgers and Hammerstein.